GlenKPeterson/Paguro/README.md

 If you don't want to return a result, declare the return type as `?` and return `null`.
 For example: `Function1<Integer,?>` takes an Integer and the return value is ignored.

 * You can't use `Collector` on Java 8 streams with immutable data structures.

-* Even if you love mutability, Java 8 still has the complexity of accumulator vs. combiner functions and a host of implementations of these.
+Even if you love mutability, Java 8 still has the complexity of accumulator vs. combiner functions and a host of implementations of these.
 UncleJim values simplicity.
 It natively collects to immutable data structures with simple methods like toImList() or toImSet().
-Sure, some collection methods require that you pass a comparator and or map to key/value pairs, but these are still very simple operations.
+Some collection methods require that you pass a comparator and or map items to key/value pairs, but these are still very simple operations.

 * The other day I had an enum, `MyEnum` and wanted to pass `MyEnum::values` as a function reference.
 The return-type of `MyEnum.values()` is  `Enum<MyEnum>[]`.
 An array of a parameterized type.
 Between the `Arrays.asList()`, the cast from `MyEnum[]` to `Enum<MyEnum>[]`, the checked exception in the method body...
 In UncleJim, all you need is `vec(MyEnum.values())` and you're in happy world.